MyTooliT/ICOc/Documentation/Introduction.md

    sudo ip link set can0 up
    ```

 You can also configure the CAN interface **automatically**.
-For that please store the following text:
+For that purpose please store the following text:

 ```ini
 [Match]